Qualicum Beach Streamkeepers

 BC Conservation Foundation

 In 2012 we embarked on a multi-year stream flow monitoring project on Grandon Creek led by BCCF.
+In 2014, we participated in a major re-vegation project at the LQR Estuary and will be involved in ongoing monitoring at the site.

 Regional District of Nanaimo